-Having the right passport and visa organised is the key to a trouble free entry into New Zealand.
-Read more about New Zealand's immigration requirements.
+Having a valid passport and the right visa organised is the key to a trouble-free entry into New Zealand.
+Read more about our immigration requirements.

-We enjoy welcoming visitors to New Zealand and we’d like to think that when you come here that you have an experience to remember - but for the right reasons.
-So if you’re coming to New Zealand, it’s a good idea to make sure you’ve done your homework and have everything sorted before you leave.
+We enjoy welcoming visitors to New Zealand.
+So to ensure you have an experience to remember, it’s a good idea to make sure you’ve done your homework and have everything sorted before you leave.

-You do not need a visa or permit to visit New Zealand if you are:
+You do not need a visa to visit New Zealand if you are:

 If you are travelling to New Zealand via an Australian airport, you may also need an Australian visa – consult your travel agent or airline if you are unsure.
 Transit visas will also be needed for all people travelling via New Zealand, unless they are specifically exempted by immigration policy.

 The visa and immigration information on this page is just a summary.
-For everything you need to know about entering New Zealand, please visit Immigration New Zealand.
+For everything you need to know about coming to New Zealand, visit Immigration New Zealand.

 You will need to complete a Passenger Arrival Card before passing through Customs Passport Control.
-A passenger arrival card will be given to you during your flight; if not, cards are available in the arrival area.
+A passenger arrival card will be given to you during your flight.
+If not, cards are available in the arrival area.

 Your baggage may be sniffed by a detector dog and/or x-rayed, and it may be searched to identify any risk goods you might be carrying.